-Triage Category and Cytokine (G-CSF) Use after a Nuclear Detonation
+Triage Category and Myeloid Cytokine Use after a Nuclear Detonation

 Step 1 of 4: Injury type

 What type of injury does this patient have?

 * Radiation cases include guidance on use of myeloid cytokines

 Do the burns cover >20% body surface area (BSA)?

 Step 3 of 4: Resource availability